MohamedLaghdafHABIBOULLAH/MTH8211-Projet/README.md

 # MTH8211-Projet

-# Least Squares Regression with Normalization (LSRN)
+# Least Squares Random  Normalization (LSRN)

 ## Introduction

-LSRN (Least Squares Regression with Normalization) is a robust, efficient, and scalable algorithm designed to solve large-scale least squares problems.
+LSRN (Least Squares with Random Normal projection) is a robust, efficient, and scalable algorithm designed to solve large-scale least squares problems.
 It leverages randomized projections and iterative refinement to achieve high accuracy while maintaining computational efficiency.
 This method is particularly useful for solving over-determined systems where the number of equations exceeds the number of unknowns.

 ## Key Features